 There were at least two sizes of cubits used in the Old Testament.
 The first or ordinary cubit was about 17.5 inches (44.5 centimeters) long.
 The second, known as the long or "royal" cubit, was about 20.4 inches (51.8 centimeters) long.
 The royal cubit was likely used by Solomon to build Jerusalem's temple (see 2Chronicles 3:3 where a cubit "after the first measure" is used) and possibly used in the construction of Noah's Ark.

-Additional info on the Biblical Meaning of 60
+More Info on Biblical Meaning of 60

-Those, however, who are able to allow the truth to grow inside them, can produce fruit (good works, etc.) that is thirty, sixty or a hundred times more than what they received (Matthew 13:23).
+The true meaning of Jesus' parable of the sower (Matthew 13:18 - 23, Mark 4:13 - 20) reveals some of the major responses people produce who hear God's truth.
+Those who are able to allow the truth to grow inside them, can produce fruit (good works, etc.) that is thirty, sixty or a hundred times more than what they received (Matthew 13:23).